-Identifying plants that are starting to grow this spring
+Identifying spring plants that are just starting to grow.

 In many cases, it's the same plants over and over that are shown.
 Then I realized that I have most of those plants growing in my yard.

 I figured I'd show you a few of these plants.
 They are just starting to grow and often look very different now than from when they are full-grown and in some cases flowering.
 I'll share if this plant is a friend (keep) or a foe (get rid of it).

 I LOVE sedum.
 Especially autumn joy sedum.
 It's a tall succulent and it is a beautiful green all summer then turns a beautiful pinkish-red in the fall.
 This happens just when other flowers are past their peak.
 It also survives a light frost and is a perennial that multiplies.
 The bonus is that it can easily be separated into more plants.

 Here is a close up of this succulent.
 Obviously right after a rain.

 It grows to a height of about 2 feet.
 It thrives in full sun and is also fine in a partially shady area.

 This plant is one of my favorites and definitely a friend to your garden.
 If you'd like more info. on this one, take a look at my post that I wrote a few years ago (with lots more pictures).
 Autumn Joy Sedum - My Favorite Plant.